my-first-pr/first-timers/README.md

 ### Lindley
 - Work in accounting.
 Live in Namibia
-- Here at the pytohn conference (https:https://na.pycon.org/)
+- Here at the python conference (https:https://na.pycon.org/)